lTheon/iTheon-New-Tasks-Addon/README.md

 Kuznetsov:
 - Urgent orders - same as Voronin's quest but for military.
+- Enforce Embargo - intercept an artifact from a loner stalker

 Sidor:
 - Dead night - investigate the disappearance of stalkers in Darkscape at night.